GeoMemo

 Trade chokepoints

-Crude oil, liquified natural gas (LNG)
+Crude oil and liquefied natural gas (LNG)

 Exposure